MOST COMMONLY TESTED FOR DRUGS

-Marijuana is made from the hemp plant, cannabis sativa, containing the psychoactive chemical delta-9-tetrahydrocannabinol (THC) and other related compounds.
-Inhalation (smoking) is the most common method of cannabis consumption including joints, pipes, blunts, bowls, bongs, dabs and vaporizers.
+Marijuana is made from the hemp plant, cannabis Sativa, containing the psychoactive chemical delta-9-tetrahydrocannabinol (THC) and other related compounds.
+Inhalation (smoking) is the most common method of cannabis consumption including joints, pipes, blunts, bowls, bongs, dabs, and vaporizers.
 Food products can also be made with cannabis as well as sprays and pills.
 Effects can include lack of balance and coordination, distorted senses, increased appetite, impaired judgment, elevated heart rate, anxiety, etc. Dangers of marijuana include: anxiety, loss of motivation, impaired short-term memory and learning, slowed thinking and reactions, and addiction.

 Street names: Pot, Dope, Weed, Grass, Hash, Joint, Blunt, Reefer

 Cocaine is a powerfully addictive drug derived from the native South American coca plant leaves.
 Cocaine may also be mixed with marijuana (chronic or snowcap) or heroin (speedball).
 Cocaine is inhaled through the nose in powder form or rubbed into the gums, smoked in crystal form or injected.
 Physical effects of cocaine include brief euphoria, elevated blood pressure and heart rate, restlessness, excitement, and a feeling of well-being followed by depression.
-Dangers of cocaine include: addiction, heart attack, seizures, lung damage, severe depression, and paranoia.
+Dangers of cocaine include addiction, heart attack, seizures, lung damage, severe depression, and paranoia.

 Street names: Coca, Coke, Crack, Blow, Snow

-Amphemtamines are used illegally as a stimulant and legally as a prescription drug to treat children with ADD and adults with narcolepsy.
+Amphetamines are used illegally as a stimulant and legally as a prescription drug to treat children with ADD and adults with narcolepsy.
 Excessive and long-term use can lead to increased blood pressure, fatigue, severe depression, etc.

-- Methamphetamine: An extremely addictive stimulant drug and also known as meth, crystal, crank, and ice.
+- Methamphetamine: An extremely addictive stimulant drug also known as meth, crystal, crank, and ice.
 It’s typically taken orally, smoked, snorted, or dissolved in water or alcohol, and injected.
 Small amounts of methamphetamine can cause increased physical activity, decreased appetite, increased respiration, rapid heart rate, irregular heartbeat, and increased blood pressure.
 Repeated methamphetamine use may lead to anxiety, insomnia, weight loss, skin sores, severe dental problems, and addiction.

 - MDMA: A stimulant and psychedelic, and users experience an energizing effect, distortions in time and perception, and enhanced enjoyment of experiences.
 Long-term physical effects of MDMA include irritability, insomnia, anxiety, and addiction.
 Also known as Ecstasy, MDMA has a reputation for being a “club drug” distributed in tablet form with logos and historically was the active ingredient in “Molly.”
 With effects lasting 3-6 hours many users will take a second dose once the effects of the first dose begin to wear off.